Your heat pump is frozen. Now what?

-When it's time to brave the cold winter months, make sure to get regular maintenance so that your heat pump is in top shape.
+When it's time to brave the cold winter months, make sure to get regular maintenance so that your heat pump stays in top shape.
 Maintaining an optimal condition will help you prevent ice buildup.
 Ice build up can cause severe damage to your HVAC system.
 During a heating tune-up, an HVAC specialist will evaluate all conditions for proper air flow, check your refrigerant, and assess each mechanical component.
 Because of routine maintenance, you won't have to worry about a faulty defrost control board or low refrigerant levels ruining your winter wonderland!

 Stay Warm, Folks!

 Freezing temperatures are no joke, and when your heat pump is frozen for a long time, it can be more than just an inconvenience.
-If you find yourself in this situation with a heat pump that is not defrosting, don’t worry!
+If you find yourself with a heat pump that is not defrosting, don’t worry!
 We know how to get things going again quickly so you can enjoy warmth without fear of losing heat or rising utility costs.
-If the defrost mode is unable to prevent an icy build up on your heat pump unit call an HVAC pro for a heat pump repair.
+If the defrost mode is unable to prevent an icy build up on your heat pump unit, call us for a heat pump repair.
 We're the Baltimore area's best heating repair company!